teamneusta/pw_comments/Documentation/Configuration/Gravatar/Index.rst

    Default
       1
    Description
-      Enables or disables the usage of gravatar images
+      Enables or disables the usage of gravatar images.
+If disabled, a static icon is displayed.

 .. _gravatarSize: